ishikaa-2302/ishika/README.md

 To use the starter code, open your text editor and run these commands to get started.
 Step 1 : Type 'npm i' to install all packages
 Step 2 : Type 'npm run dev' to open the files and access the starter code.

+P.S : I made this website with the help of youtube tutorial by JavaScript Mastery